Discover the Largest Massasauga Snake Ever Recorded!

 Massasauga snakes are non-aggressive and will often flee when threatened.
 Often, when these snakes bite humans, it is because they are either provoked or stepped on.
 It is likely for them to be stepped on because they like to camouflage.

 This is something that people need to look out for if they are planning to hike near rattlesnake territory.
 When bitten, the cytotoxic venom has properties that destroy tissue and disrupt blood flow.
-While this venom is strong enough to kill small animals, it is unlikely to kill a human unless the person does not seek proper treatment.
+While this venom can kill small animals, it is unlikely to kill a human unless proper treatment is not sought.

 Conclusion